Interprovincial Lottery Corporation

-The Interprovincial Lottery Corporation (ILC) is a Canadian organization that operates lottery games.
-It is owned jointly by the five provincial lottery commissions.
+The Interprovincial Lottery Corporation (ILC) is a Canadian organization that operates national lottery games.
+It was established in 1976.
+As of 2019, it is owned jointly by the ten provincial governments of Canada.
+Since 1982, it has administered the Lotto 6/49.
+It also administers Lotto Max and Daily Grand.

 ILC's headquarters are located in Toronto, Ontario.

-The ILC was established by the provincial lottery organizations in 1976 to operate joint lottery games across Canada.
-Today it administers three regular games, Lotto 6/49, Lotto Max and Daily Grand.
-The ILC used to administer Lotto Super 7 and Millionaire Life.
+The ILC previously ran the Lotto Super 7 and Millionaire Life.

 Each provincial organization is responsible for marketing the national games within its own jurisdiction, and revenues are returned to each province in proportion to generated sales.